patrickleweryharris/password-creator/README.md

 ## Security

-password_creator is entirely hosted on the client machine, no internet connections is ever used after installation
+password_creator is entirely hosted on the client machine, no internet connection is ever used after installation

 All words used in passwords are randomly sampled from a set of 99172 common english words, which can be found in [password_creator/stuff.py](https://github.com/patrickleweryharris/password_creator/blob/master/password_creator/stuff.py)